Economics of Exchanges Rates (F)

 The course requires a good grasp of both econometrics and

-It is recommended to have a background in finance and econometrics equivalent to the course "Corporate Finance and Incentives" at the Bachelor programme in Economics, University of Copenhagen.
+It is recommended to have a background in finance and econometrics equivalent to the course "Corporate Finance and Incentives" or "Financial Decision Making" at the Study programme in Economics, University of Copenhagen.

 2 hours lectures 1 to 2 times a week from week 6 to 20.